 The carrying value of trade and other receivables and the analysis of allowance for impairment on such financial assets are shown in Note 7.
-There were no impairment losses recognized on advances to related parties for the years ended December 31, 2014, 2013 and 2012 based on management's assessment (see Note 25).
+There were no impairment losses recognized on advances to related parties for the period ended March 31, 2015 and December 31, 2014 based on management's assessment (see Note 25).